guisaliba/contacts-api/README.md

 ## General Information
 - MyContacts is an API RESTful built in Node.js and Express.
 - This API was built to serve as the backend and database for MyContacts app.
-You can check it [here].
+You can check it here.
 - This project was made with research and academic purposes of my own.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->